 The ice-maker is a great invention, which we usually take for granted, even during the hottest days of summer.
 It helps us to keep fresh ice on hand for everyday use.
 If something goes wrong with your appliance, do not get upset.
 Call Denver Appliance Repair at (303) 200-9921 to schedule a service appointment and we will get your ice-maker working properly again as soon as possible.

-Here are some of the most common ice-maker problems that our technicians often deal with:
+Here are some of the most common ice-maker problems and the most probable causes of it:

 Here are the most probable causes: